Time is on My Side

 ganizations should work with EHR vendors to improve the functional capabilities of their systems, to improve the ability of those systems to report on quality measures and to ensure that those systems improve rather than adding to workflow inefficiency.

-8. Congress should enact meaningful medical liability reforms including health courts, early disclosure errors, and caps on no
+8. Congress should enact meaningful medical liability reforms including health courts, early disclosure errors, and caps on non-economic damages.

 ACP’s report didn’t just focus on policies to reduce intrusions on the patient-physician relationship; it also proposed ways to improve the health care system overall—by building on the progress in expanding coverage and lower costs, by creating incentives for primary care, but putting a stop to across-the-board budget cuts to vital health programs, by eliminating the Medicare SGR, and by preventing deaths and injuries from firearms.
 ACP doesn’t buy into the argument that one has to choose between expanding coverage to the uninsured and reducing hassles for physicians and patients—we need to do both.